All Products

 Mount a custom dataset

-You can create a PAI dataset from your data or configuration files and register it as a public AI Asset.
-This lets you easily mount and reference the dataset when you deploy services.
+Create a PAI dataset from data or configuration files and register it as a public AI Asset.
+This allows easy mounting and referencing of the dataset when deploying services.

 Note